 The latest GPE grant of US$15.5 million has contributed to the following results in the first year of implementation:

 - 24 additional classrooms were built or rehabilitated and equipped,

 - 12,000 French and math teacher’s guides were distributed received new teacher’s guides to improve instruction

 - 5,000 school-in-a-box kits were distributed to students and teachers,

 - 600 recreational kits were distributed to schools,

 - Approximately 74% of schools in GPE target areas reopened and are functioning compared to 35% schools in the previous school year

-- 600,000 French and mathematics textbooks have been procured to decrease the ratio of pupils per textbook to two students per textbook.
+- 600,000 literacy and math textbooks have been procured to decrease the ratio of pupils per textbook to two students per textbook